paljsingh/community-discussion/HOWTO.md

 ---

-Spark Speed / Batch processing

-In another terminal, run
-python3 ./start.sh sparkspeed
-python3 ./start.sh sparkbatch

-These will launch the spark speed and batch job, which display the incoming flow of events on console as well as dumps it to elasticsearch.

----
 Generate random requests to create users, communities, posts etc.

+$ source venv/bin/activate
-export ADMIN_TOKEN='jwt-token-of-the-admin-user'
+$ export ADMIN_TOKEN='jwt-token-of-the-admin-user'

-python3 scripts/chaos.py
+$ python3 scripts/chaos.py
 or
-python3 scripts/chaos.py 1000
+$ python3 scripts/chaos.py 1000

 The script above creates a total of given number of resources (100 if no arguments specified).
-The resources can be one of - users communities usergroups
+The resources are

+users
+communities
+usergroups